 First Steps to Starting a Pest Control Business: Getting Your First 100 Customers

-This is where most people get it wrong.
+This is where most people get it wrong when they start a pest control company.
 They think they need fancy marketing or a big ad budget to get started.
 You don’t.
 What you need is effort.
+If you’ve been wondering how do I start my own pest control business — or how to start your own exterminator business — without a big pest control marketing budget, this section is the answer.

 I love the Law of 100 that Alex Hormozi talks about.
 When you’re starting from zero, you have more time than you have money.
 Use it.
 Do 100 conversations a day.
 Knock 100 doors a day.
 Put out 100 door hangers a day.
 Send 100 every-door direct mailers.
 Send 100 text messages.
 Send 100 emails.
 Whatever activity you can do, do 100 of it.
 Six days a week.
 Seven if you’re serious.